 In short, Progressive Web Apps are web apps but enhanced in such a way they can behave like native mobile apps.
 They send push notifications, gain access to some meters on mobile devices, and provide users with an app-like experience.

-Read a short introduction to Progressive Web Apps: All the way with PWA.
+Read a short introduction to Progressive Web Apps: What Are Progressive Web Apps (PWA) - A Short Guide.

 1. Do you want to reach semi-engaged users?